ndornseif/pricklybird/README.md

 ### Conversion from pricklybird format

-- If the input string `s` is empty the implementation should report an error.
+- If the input string `s` is empty the implementation must report an error.
 - `s` is split into a list of words `l` at every Hyphen-Minus character (-)
 - If `l` is shorter than two words the input is invalid, since with checksum attached, every pricklybird value must be at least two words long.
 The implementation must stop decoding at this point